LuckyMaley/LuckyMaley/README.md

 # Hi, I'm Langelihle! 👋

-I am a passionate and skilled software engineer, I specialize in:
+I am a passionate and versatile software engineer with experience across multiple programming languages and development environments.
+Passionate about emerging technologies, I continuously seek opportunities to expand my skill set and stay ahead in the ever-evolving tech landscape.
+With a keen eye for detail and a rapid learning ability, I thrive in problem-solving, optimizing code efficiency, and building innovative solutions.
+I specialize in:

 **Backend Development**: C#, Java, MVC, API Development & Testing